Find Affordable College Courses

 $14,088 Average Tuition & Fees

-University of Memphis did quite well in this year’s ranking of the best value schools for economics students.
-It came in at #11 on the list.
-UofM is a very large public school located in the large city of Memphis.
+University of Memphis landed the #11 spot in the 2023 rankings for the best value economics programs.
+UofM is a fairly large public school located in the city of Memphis.

-Tennessee Technological University came in at #12 in this year’s edition of the Best Value Economics Schools in the Southeast Region ranking.
-Located in the remote town of Cookeville, Tennessee Tech University is a public school with a moderately-sized student population.
+Tennessee Technological University ranked #12 on this year’s Best Value Economics Schools in the Southeast Region list.
+Located in the town of Cookeville, Tennessee Tech University is a public college with a moderately-sized student population.

 The average tuition and fees for an out-of-state undergraduate student at Tennessee Tech University are $19,834 a year.